akashmailar/akashmailar/README.md

 - 🛠️ Other Tools: Excel, Jupyter Notebooks, Git

 ### Featured Projects:
-- [Telco Customer Churn Analysis - Python](https://github.com/akashmailar/Customer-Churn-Analysis-EDA):- The analysis explores customer churn patterns, focusing on various factors such as payment methods, contract types, tenure, and demographic attributes.
-The goal is to identify which factors are most strongly associated with higher churn rates to guide customer retention strategies.
+- [**Tata Steel Machine Failure Prediction - EDA**](https://github.com/akashmailar/Tata-Steel-Machine-Failure-Prediction):- This project focuses on predicting machine failures in ***Tata Steel***'s manufacturing operations using **Exploratory Data Analysis (EDA)**.
+The dataset contains **136,429 rows** and **14 columns**, providing valuable insights into the operational conditions of machines.
+The goal is to identify key factors contributing to machine failures, enabling early detection and minimizing downtime, improving safety, and reducing maintenance costs.

 - [Walmart Data Analysis - Python+SQL](https://github.com/akashmailar/Walmart-Sales-Analysis-Python-SQL):- This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
 We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.